 Entry and exit

 Visitors to Moldova must register at their port of entry.
 Registration is automatically carried out by passport control authorities at border crossings, except when entering through Transnistria.

 There are strict regulations covering the export of antiques, artworks (including modern art and even posters if they are particularly rare or valuable) and items of historical significance from Moldova.
-An approval from the Moldovan Department of Monuments is required for the export of such material and this may be requested at the point of departure.
+Approval from the Moldovan Department of Monuments is required for the export of such material and this may be requested at the point of departure.
 We recommend you keep receipts of any such purchases in case they are requested at your point of departure.

 Make sure your passport has at least six months validity from your planned date of return to Australia.
 You should carry copies of a recent passport photo with you in case you need a replacement passport while overseas.